FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-07/02-tdd-continued.md

 ## Exercise 1: First Unique Character

-Write a function that returns the first unique character in a string.
+Using TDD, write a function that returns the first unique character in a string.

 Examples: